new

 Health conditions such as asthma and allergies could be triggered by an inflammatory response.
 The supplementation of omega 3 fatty acids in fish oils may help prevent such inflammatory conditions from appearing in newborn infants.

-Eating Fatty Fish or Fish Oil during Pregnancy May Reduce Your Child's Risk for Asthma
+Fatty Fish or Fish Oils may Reduce Asthma Risk

 Los Angeles, California - The Department of Preventative Medicine in University of Southern California conducted a study looking at the types and amounts of fish eaten during pregnancy and the prevalence of asthma in these mothers' children.